Close Menu

 “It was such a positive experience.
 I think we all enjoyed talking to the seniors so much,” said Ava Cameron, a Grade 12 student at Saugeen District Senior School in Port Elgin, Ont.

 “We got to hear so many stories and just really see how much of an impact it had on them.
-They look forward to this day all year, so it was cool to be part of,” Cameron said.
+They look forward to this day all year, so it was cool to be a part of,” Cameron said.

 Grade 12 student Ava Cameron says hearing stories from her Senior Prom senior was inspiring and makes her want to live life to the fullest.
 (Submitted by Saugeen District Senior School)